gabrielchan22/Intel-Image-Classification/README.md

-**Going deep enough finally let complexity pay off, but only once regularization came with it.** The first attempt at a full Xception-style network (entry/middle/exit flow, no dropout, no augmentation) reached 97% training accuracy while validation accuracy stalled around 82-86% — the clearest overfitting signature in the whole project.
-The `ModelCheckpoint` callback caught this and saved an early, still-reasonable checkpoint (0.828 test accuracy) rather than the badly overfit final weights, but the underlying problem was clear: this network finally had *enough capacity* to fit the task well, but nothing was constraining how that capacity got used.
+**Going deep enough finally let complexity pay off, but only once regularization came with it.** The first attempt at a full Xception-style network (entry/middle/exit flow, no dropout, no augmentation) reached 97% training accuracy while validation accuracy stalled around 82-86% — overfitting.
+The `ModelCheckpoint` callback caught this and saved an early, still-reasonable checkpoint (0.828 test accuracy) rather than the badly overfit final weights, but the underlying problem was clear: this network finally had *enough capacity* to fit the task well, but it was becoming too complex for the problem at hand and can't generalize well.
 Adding dropout and data augmentation in a second, deeper version (8 middle-flow blocks instead of 4, proper pre-activation ordering) resolved that, training and validation accuracy tracked much more closely, and this was the first from-scratch model to clearly and consistently beat the baseline